Updated on August 25, 2025.

-One of the most common (and feared) culprits behind foodborne illness is the group of bacteria known as Escherichia coli, or E. coli.
-What you may not realize, however, is that harmless strains of this microorganism actually live in your intestines and in the intestines of animals.
-In fact, most types of E. coli don’t cause illness and could even help your body maintain a healthy digestive tract.
-Only some kinds make people sick.
+One of the most common sources of foodborne illness is the group of bacteria known as Escherichia coli, or E. coli.
+Only some kinds of E. coli make people sick; most don’t cause illness.
+In fact, harmless strains of E. coli live in your intestines and could even help your body maintain a healthy digestive tract.

-“There are a lot of different strains of E. coli,” says Robin Foroutan, an Integrative Dietitian Nutritionist spokesperson for the Academy of Nutrition and Dietetics.
+“There are a lot of different strains of E. coli,” says Robin Foroutan, an integrative registered dietitian and former spokesperson for the Academy of Nutrition and Dietetics.
 “But there are really only a few that are dangerous.”

 Here’s what you need to know about E. coli and how to avoid infection with dangerous strains of the bacteria.